Ovid/torn-city-prev-next-character/README.md

-# NAME

-prev/next in Torn

-# SYNOPSIS
+# PURPOSE

-Example of a Chrome extension adding prev/next links to a Web site.
+Easily cycle through characters in torn.com.
+This is an example of a Chrome extension adding prev/next links to a Web site.

 # DESCRIPTION